pieroproietti/penguins-wardrobe/README.md

 A costume consist in a directory named after the costume and an index.yml file.

-The king of contents of a costume is actually defined in i-materia.ts from eggs:
+The type of content of a costume is actually defined in i-materia.ts from eggs:
 ```
   name: string
   author: string